 The importance of whole genome multiplication (WGM) in plant evolution has long been recognized.
 Indeed, in flowering plants WGM is both ubiquitous and in many lineages cyclical, each round followed by substantial and in some cases massive gene loss.
 This fractionation process may be biased with respect to duplicated donor chromosomes (homoeologs), often with over-expression of genes in less fractionated (LF) relative to more fractionated (MF) regions.
 This bias is hypothesized to arise through down-regulation of genes via silencing of local transposable elements (TEs).
 We report that genomic signatures of biased fractionation remain evident in the paleopolyploid genome of modern diploid cotton even after 60 million years of post-polyploid evolution.
 Biased fractionation is associated with over-expression of genes in LF regions whereas MF regions exhibit elevated GC content, higher TE density and preferential mapping of siRNAs.
 Contrary to previous observations, we show that gene expression is not influenced by TE proximity, nor siRNA targeting, both of which are therefore unlikely to be primary drivers of biased fractionation.
 We propose that repeat content per se and differential recombination rates may drive biased fractionation following WGM.

-Whole genome multiplication (WGM or polyploidy) is ubiquitous and cyclical in flowering plants and is thought to have played important roles in angiosperm diversification and the success of crop plants {, }1-9.
+Whole genome multiplication (WGM or polyploidy) is ubiquitous and cyclical in flowering plants and is thought to have played important roles in angiosperm diversification and the success of crop plants 1-9.
 The realization that all flowering plants are paleopolyploid indicates that, over time, a process of diploidization operates to return polyploids to a diploid-like condition 10-13.
 This transition involves the large-scale loss of duplicate genes 14-19.
 This process may lead to differential loss of duplicated genes from homoeologous genomic regions, a phenomenon termed biased fractionation 15,20.

 Recent analyses in maize 16 and Brassica21 indicate that homoeologous regions experiencing greater gene loss tend to have lower levels of gene expression, such that for any given syntenic paralog pair, the gene with the highest expression is likely to reside on the genomic segment that has experienced less gene loss.
 Similarly, more recent polyploids also experience nonequivalence of gene expression between sub-genomes, e.g., cotton 22,23, coffee 24 and Tragopogon 25.
 These observations have led to the hypothesis that following WGM, differences in gene expression between duplicated regions drive differential gene loss 26.
 This hypothesis is attractive in that nascent or evolutionarily young polyploids often exhibit biased homoeolog expression 27 suggesting that WGM, especially in allopolyploids 14, may establish the initial conditions that set in motion the mechanistic underpinnings of biased fractionation.
 This process is suggested to be accompanied by selection, where under-expressed genes contribute less to fitness than do their over-expressed homoeologous counterparts, and therefore are more likely to become dispensable 26.